-Escapo is a strong visual narrative, with more than it’s share of story being told through the strong and decisive images.
-Pope has an instantly recognisable style and it is in full form here.
+Escapo is a strong visual narrative, with more than its share of story being told through the strong and decisive images.
+Pope has an instantly recognizable style and it is in full form here.
 Two completely separate stories with our protagonist Escapo dealing with first love and then death.

-On the surface it appears a quick read because so much of the story is told visually, yet one has to slow down and take in Pope’s presentation through character’s facial expressions, body language and environment to digest the complete story.
+On the surface, it appears a quick read because so much of the story is told visually, yet one has to slow down and take in Pope’s presentation through the character’s facial expressions, body language and environment to digest the complete story.

 There isn’t much background or character development provided, just a slice of Vic’s life.
 We live in that moment and nothing more, much like the performer’s time in the center stage.
 Great stuff, indeed.